atiumcache/pure-recipe/README.md

 ## Future Work

-- Error catching for invalid inputs.
+- More error catching for invalid inputs.
+- Unit tests.
 - Different color themes.
 - ~~Ability to pass in a list of URLs to save, all at once.~~
 - Search for recipes from the terminal.
-- Browse your saved-recipes folder in the terminal.
+- ~~Browse your saved-recipes folder in the terminal.~~

 ## License